 What happens if you lose your phone and can’t access your code generator app?
 The best thing you can do is begin the 2FA process, and when you arrive at the screen that asks for the six-digit code, click on “Need another way to authenticate?”

 When you do that, you can choose another option like “Text me a login code,” then wait for the code.
-If you have lost your phone, hopefully you have another method for receiving texts, like iMessage on an iPad or Mac or through Android’s Google Messages on the computer.
+If you have lost your phone, hopefully you have another method to receive texts, like iMessage on an iPad or Mac or through Android’s Google Messages on yo computer.
 Alternatively, you can also let Facebook call you at one of the listed numbers in your profile.
 This is a good reminder it’s good to have a backup phone number listed in your profile.

 Use Authorized Devices